 Classic Car Seller’s Tips

-Whether you’re looking to sell a classic Mercedes from the 1950’s, an unfinished Jaguar restoration project, or a pristine Austin-Healey with racing pedigree, selling anything requires planning and strategy.
+Whether you’re looking to sell a classic Mercedes from the 1950s, an unfinished Jaguar restoration project, or a pristine Austin-Healey with racing pedigree, selling anything requires planning and strategy.
 Unless you’re looking to move your classic out of the garage in the quickest possible way, selling it for a fair market price may take some time.
-However, there are a few basic Seller’s Tips that are the same across the board – no matter what make, model or condition your classic is in.
+However, there are a few basic Seller’s Tips which are the same across the board – no matter what make, model or condition your classic car is in.
 The Alex Manos team is delighted to provide you with the following classic car Seller’s Tips to help you get started.
-Should you have any questions or would like more detailed information, be sure to browse their model-specific Seller’s Tips throughout this website.
+Should you have any questions or would like more detailed information, be sure to browse the model-specific Seller’s Tips throughout this website.